-At the end of the course learners will have:
+1. By the end of the course learners will have:

-- Knowledge and understanding of the core schools of criminological thought, their history, contemporary relevance and applications as well as their relationship to other key social science disciplines. - An appreciation of the social, historical, cultural and political contexts in which crimes are committed and constructed and in which policy responses to offenders and victims are produced. - The ability to construct arguments in relation to criminological and justice issues. - The intellectual and cognitive skills to critically evaluate and apply theoretical knowledge to a range of criminological contexts, justice issues and research projects. - The ability to conduct themselves in an appropriate manner in a high security penal environment. - The ability to apply basic skills of practical research. - The ability to make effective use of relevant information technology, including a word-processing package, a spreadsheet package, the World Wide Web, e-mail, and electronic information retrieval systems. - Developed transferable skills that provide a foundation for successful transition into employment and/or higher level studies.
+- Knowledge and understanding of the core schools of criminological thought, their history, contemporary relevance and applications as well as their relationship to other key social science disciplines; of the role and function of the police service in England and Wales and the impact of modern managerial practice on policing and criminal justice. - An appreciation of the social, historical, cultural and political contexts in which crimes are committed and constructed and in which policy responses to offenders and victims are produced.
+This includes the principles which influence policing policy and police operational decision making. - 3.
+The ability to construct arguments in relation to criminological, justice and policing issues. - 4.
+The intellectual and cognitive skills to critically evaluate and apply theoretical knowledge to a range of criminological contexts, justice and policing issues and research projects. - 5.
+The ability to conduct themselves in an appropriate manner in a high security penal environment. - 6.
+Apply practical research skills. - 7.
+Make effective use of relevant information technology, including a word-processing package, a spreadsheet package, the World Wide Web, e-mail, and electronic information retrieval systems. - 8.
+Developed transferable skills that provide a foundation for successful transition into employment and/or higher level studies.

-Learning, teaching, and assessment methods used
+Learning teaching, and assessment methods used